Bernstein slashes price target on ICICI Bank Ltd. ADR [IBN] – find out why.

-ICICI Bank Ltd. ADR [NYSE: IBN] closed the trading session at $25.33.
+ICICI Bank Ltd. ADR [NYSE: IBN] plunged by -$0.08 during the normal trading session on while it closed the day at $26.40.
 The company report on October 24, 2023 at 2:00 AM that ICICI Bank Canada launches ‘Money2India (Canada)’ mobile banking app.

 The app enables instant money transfer from any bank in Canada to any bank in India.